codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

     _Note:_ If you don't see monaco on the right, try reloading the page.

-6. Set the created midi-input service instance to the service dependency of the Twitch-chat bundle.
+6. Set the created midi-input service instance to the service dependency of the midi-input sample bundle.

-    Select the midi-input bundle and the midi-input service in the left bottom menu and then select the service instance that should be used by the Twitch-chat bundle (in this case the name of the previously created midi-input instance).
+    Select the midi-input bundle and the midi-input service in the left bottom menu and then select the service instance that should be used by the midi-input bundle (in this case the name of the previously created midi-input instance).

 7. Check the nodecg logs